 Data is king

 Understanding your customer’s (or voter’s) motivation is paramount to every marketing action you take.
 Polls are all about discovering the motivating factors which drive voter sentiment.
 Political parties use all metrics at their disposal to help craft their message including demographics, past voting behaviour, future voting intention, correspondence, comparing leader favourability, important issues, candidate recognition and party perception.
-The best startups (or political candidates) will really drill down into why their target market behaves the way it does and use that information to maximise the effectiveness of their campaign activities.
+The best startups (or political candidates) will really drill down into why their target market behaves the way it does and uses that information to maximise the effectiveness of their campaign activities.
+The beauty of digital marketing is the ability to measure the performance of different ad versions and channels.
+For example, you can say the same message with 3 different ad image variations on Facebook and monitor how many people interact or click with each.
+You can then see the most popular ad version out of the 3 and use that image and message across other channels in the knowledge it has better cut-through.

 The personal touch is best

 Public events and door knocking are powerful in politics.
-It’s hard not to respect someone who makes the effort to speak with you personally.
-Meeting someone face to face is easily the best way to share your journey and make them feel like part of the story.
-Likewise, nothing beats personal, direct contact with your customers because it puts a human face to your startup and shows you genuinely care.
+In a market where the candidate is the product, it’s hard not to respect someone who makes the effort to speak with you personally.
+Meeting someone face to face is easily the best way to connect with a voter and make them feel like part of the story.
+Likewise, nothing beats personal, direct contact with your customers because it puts a human face to your startup, creates an emotional connection and shows you genuinely care.

 Micro target to promote your macro vision